-You can set up a page to fundraise for United Response via Virgin Money Giving.
-Just select ‘start fundraising’ and follow the instructions.
+You can set up a page to fundraise for United Response via Just Giving.
+Select ‘Fundraise for us’ and follow the instructions.
 Personalise your page with a photo and a small blurb about why you are fundraising to get your sponsorship rolling in.

 How do I let United Response know about my fundraising?

 The best way to let us know is by completing an Event Registration Form.
 Within the form you can let our Fundraising Department know more about you and the event you have planned, and also request materials and assistance from United Response.
 Completed forms should be sent to firstname.lastname@example.org.

 What is matched giving?